 Traditional villages and former colonial towns house more historic buildings than any other Caribbean island, and a small collection of top-notch museums explore the island’s complex heritage.
 Experience Bajan culture in the island’s arts and crafts and culinary scene, as well as its legendary rum — or embrace Barbados’ spirit of adventure in any number of heart-pumping activities, from skydiving to bungee jumping.

-When is the best time to stay in a vacation rental in Barbados?
+The best time to stay in a holiday rental in Barbados

 January to May is the dry season in Barbados, when temperatures are at their most pleasant and long days of sunshine are all but guaranteed, making it a popular time to book one of the area’s villas.
 It’s also when the island’s gardens are at their best.
 In January, the Barbados Horticultural Society hosts its annual flower show, and many private gardens are opened up to the public.
 February is a great time to be in Holetown, which celebrates its history with musical performances and parades.
 The wet season runs June to November, with muggy weather and sudden afternoon downpours.
 But it’s also the time of year with the best festivals, focused on crafts (National Independence Festival of Creative Arts, November), food and rum (October), or the two-month epic of Crop Over, which climaxes in August with the street carnival of Kadooment Day.

 This 400-year-old port on the northwest coast offers a multilayered slice of island life and history.
 From modest traditional dwellings to boulevards of balconied Georgian splendour, the town’s charming wooden buildings are complemented by a bustling vibe, with a local food scene that includes fruit vendors, street markets, and destination restaurants.